helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 ### Add Public SSH Key to GitHub account
 ---
+One last step before you're read to use SSH to interact with your GitHub repos instead of HTTPS.

 In your browser go onto your GitHub account and go into your **Settings**.

 ![github setting image](images/github_settings_image.png)